 Suddenly, a sharp, piercing pain shoots through your wrist and up your arm.
 Is it a passing cramp?
 You may have carpal tunnel syndrome.

-In the early phases of the carpal tunnel syndromes, you might feel burning, tingling, or an itchy numbness in your palm and fingers, especially in your thumbs, index fingers, and middle fingers.
+In the early phases of carpal tunnel syndrome, you might feel burning, tingling, or itchy numbness in your palm and fingers, especially in your thumbs, index fingers, and middle fingers.
 It might even feel like your hands are swollen, even though you see no evidence of swelling.

 NECK AND BACK FACT: Illnesses can increase your risk for carpal tunnel syndrome, including an overactive pituitary gland or underactive thyroid gland, rheumatoid arthritis, mechanical problems in the wrist bones and connective tissue and fluid retention especially during pregnancy or menopause.